 My Final Thoughts on the Clumber Spaniel

-If you want a dog that looks quite unusual and perfectly content with staying at home most days but will not act out when brought outdoors, a Clumber Spaniel is a right choice for you.
+If you want a dog that looks quite unusual and perfectly content with staying at home most days but will not act out when brought outdoors, a Clumber Spaniel is the right choice for you.

 It’s a dog that’s polite with everyone and will do everything to put a smile on your face.